platanus/restspec/README.md

 ```

-If you're familiar with the regular use of RSpec, this initial structure should look normal except from the the api_* files in the api folder.
+If you're familiar with the regular use of RSpec, this initial structure should look normal except from the the api_* files in the `api/restspec` folder.

 - **api_endpoints.rb**: This is the place to describe your endpoints.
 One important thing is that your tests **won't define your endpoints**.
 In this way, we have a graph of the structure of your api *always* and this can help you to visualize your api structure and create better matchers.
 - **api_schemas.rb**: The schemas are the shape of the resources you are manipulating in the api.
 It's a centralized place to put how your data should be.